 - Vega: Degree of change in option price with respect to the change in volatility.

-Stock options is a preferred financial instrument by the asset management companiesAsset Management Companiesset Management Company is a company that takes the financial assets of a person, company or another asset management company (generally this will be high net worth individuals) and use the assets to invest in companies that use those as a operational investment, financial investment or any other investment in order to grow the investment., portfolio managers, foreign institutional investors etc. It gives the benefit of betting with huge exposure just based on the specific insight of movement of stock price in a particular direction.
+Stock options are a preferred financial instrument by the asset management companiesAsset Management Companiesset Management Company is a company that takes the financial assets of a person, company or another asset management company (generally this will be high net worth individuals) and use the assets to invest in companies that use those as a operational investment, financial investment or any other investment in order to grow the investment., portfolio managers, foreign institutional investors, etc. It gives the benefit of betting with huge exposure just based on the specific insight of the movement of the stock price in a particular direction.

 This has been a guide to Stock Options and its definition.
-Here we discuss the components, types of stock options along with examples and explanation, benefits, and disadvantages.
+Here we discuss the components, types of stock options along with examples and explanations, benefits, and disadvantages.
 You can learn more about accounting from the following articles –